kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 Address 1: 10.244.3.6
 ```

 The Pods' ordinals, hostnames, SRV records, and A record names have not changed,
 but the IP addresses associated with the Pods may have changed.
 In the cluster
 used for this turorial they have.
-This is why it is important to not configure
+This is why it is not to important configure
 other applications to connect to Pods in a Stateful Set by IP address.

 If you need to find and connect to the active members of a Stateful Set, you
 should query the CNAME of the Headless Service
-(e.g. nginx.default.svc.cluster.local).
+(e.g. `nginx.default.svc.cluster.local`).
 The SRV records associated with the
 CNAME will contains only the Pods in the Stateful Set that have passed their
 readiness check.

 Alternatively, if you only need a predefined set of addresses, for instance if
 your application already implements connection logic that tests for
 liveness and readiness, you should use the SRV records of the Pods in the
-Stateful Set (e.g web-0.nginx.default.svc.cluster.local,
+Stateful Set (e.g `web-0.nginx.default.svc.cluster.local`,
-web-1.nginx.default.svc.cluster.local).
+`web-1.nginx.default.svc.cluster.local`).

 Use [`kubectl exec`](/docs/user-guide/kubectl/kubectl_exec/) to examine
 the updates you made to the index.html files in the